JoshInShaker/joshinshaker.com/index.md

 - Network storage setup and administration

 # Monthly Service Plans
-Paying for IT support services on an hourly or a la carte basis can be unpredictable and can leave you feeling unsure about the final bill.
+Paying for IT support services on an hourly basis can be unpredictable.
-Our monthly service plans offer a more predictable and cost-effective approach to IT support.
 With a monthly plan, you can enjoy the peace of mind that comes with knowing that your technology needs are covered for a fixed fee.
-Our monthly service plans come with a range of benefits, including priority service, regular maintenance and check-ups, and discounted rates, all designed to help you save time, money, and hassle.
+Our monthly service plans come with a range of benefits, including priority service, routine maintenance and discounted rates, all designed to help you save time, money, and hassle.

 [Learn more about our monthly service plans](/services/monthly)